 Residents pay a village weekly fee, monthly in advance, which is calculated as a proportion of the cost of the village outgoings.
 This includes the cost for:

 - Administration and management of the village

-- Maintenance of village facilities: lawns, gardens, roadways, paths and all common areas
+- Maintenance of village facilities, lawns, gardens, roadways, paths, the exteriors of villas/apartments, and all common areas

 - Exterior window cleaning at least twice a year